dogoncouch/LogESP/docs/install-ubuntu.md

 ```

 ## Extras
+### Updating
+Run `make update` to update pip dependencies, pull changes from GitHub, and restart LogESP.

 ### Production Environments
 In a production security environment, a few more steps are recommended:
 - Secure NTP communication